jpeyto/tidydata/CodeBook.md

 * Walking_Downstairs
 * Walking_Upstairs
 ### Variable
-This is a description of the variable that is measured, made up of 66 unique factors.
-Each description is composed of a combination of the following descriptors separated by underscores (_).
+Each variable is described by one of 66 unique factors.
+Each factor is composed of a combination of the following descriptors separated by underscores (_).
 ####
 | Descriptor               | Meaning                                                                             |
 | ------------------------ | ----------------------------------------------------------------------------------- |